 - Students seeking to repeat a high-demand course in which they have already earned a passing grade may not receive permission to repeat it until students who need to complete their first attempt at the course have had a chance to enroll.
 For critical demand courses, students who enroll in a second attempt may be disenrolled to allow students who require a first attempt to enroll.
 Then, after these students have been enrolled, remaining seats will be made available to students intending to complete a second attempt.

 Before using grade forgiveness, keep in mind these considerations:

 - Always talk with your academic advisor prior to enrolling in the second attempt of a course to ensure you are eligible to use forgiveness and meet all rule requirements and deadlines.

-- Academic standing is not retroactively reviewed if a first attempt's grade is removed from the GPA calculation due to forgiveness.
+- Academic standing is not retroactively reviewed once a first attempt's grade is removed from the GPA calculation due to forgiveness.

-- If a student withdraws from his/her second attempt, the grade forgiveness petition is canceled and forgiveness is not applied.
+- If you withdraw from your second attempt, the grade forgiveness petition is canceled and forgiveness is not applied.
 The withdrawn attempt does not count toward the maximum of three courses for forgiveness.